- Lilli's speech "Expectations" wins local final Lions Youth of the Year. Read it here!

 Connect with Lions Clubs across the globe.

 And....you serve the community while enjoying time with with like minded people and making new friends on short term projects and occasional social outings and family picnics.

 See two more hands 6 minute video below to see what Lions do.

 Whether you have a lot of time or only a little, every two hands makes a difference.

 or.....B) EXISTING FORMAT

-Potential members are most welcome to enquire about joining either existing Lions Clubs which have a flexible format catering for all ages, or Traditional Lions Club which have a monthly dinner meeting usually with a guest speaker, and monthly evening business meetings of the community board.
+Potential members over age 45 are most welcome to enquire about being part of the more casual format with on line meetings, or existing format which features a monthly dinner meeting usually with a guest speaker, and monthly evening business meetings of the Lions Club of Balgowlah.

 Join the Lions today.
 People are welcome from all ages.
 There is a place in Lions for everyone!